 4.2.4.1 Greening of Streaming

-Greening of Streaming is a member association investigating energy efficiency in the context of media streaming applications [GoS].
+Greening of Streaming is a member association investigating energy efficiency in the context of media streaming applications [51].
 One of the challenges the group is aiming to address is that of accurately measuring the energy expenditure of streaming services, given that currently the available data is sparse and not very precise.
 It further intends to define best practices.

 4.2.4.2 DIMPACT

-“DIMPACT is a collaborative initiative between leading media, entertainment and technology companies and world-class researchers [DIMPACT].”
+“DIMPACT is a collaborative initiative between leading media, entertainment and technology companies and world-class researchers [52].”
 The group is convened by Carnstone Partners Ltd, and research and technical expertise is provided by researchers from the University of Bristol.
 It has currently over 20 members.
 The group has developed a tool to measure the emissions of serving digital media and entertainment products.
 This tool is available as a web application and is able to estimate emissions originating from video streaming, online banner advertising, digital publishing, and audio streaming.
-The DIMPACT website makes available several publications explaining their methodology [DTMeth] and defining principles for streaming and digital media carbon footprinting [DTPaper].
+The DIMPACT website makes available several publications explaining their methodology [53] and defining principles for streaming and digital media carbon footprinting [54].

 4.2.4.3 Ultra HD Forum

 The Sustainability Working Group of the Ultra HD Forum is investigating energy efficiency opportunities throughout content distribution, from content encoding through distribution and display.
-One result has been a regular series of public demonstrations directed to sustainability at major broadcast conferences (specifically IBC and NAB) where the Ultra HD Forum regularly has a booth [UHDF].
+One result has been a regular series of public demonstrations directed to sustainability at major broadcast conferences (specifically IBC and NAB) where the Ultra HD Forum regularly has a booth [55].
 Some of these demonstrate the degree of influence the consumer can have on the energy consumption by the display.

 4.2.5 Greenhouse Gas Protocol